-Based on this insight, we build multi-omics imaging tools (Gandin et al, 2025) to uncover the mechanisms and tissue-level functions associated with this layer of genomic regulation.
-Our research focuses on how high dimensional gene co-expression patterns are established during development and maintained in adult tissues.
-Combining multiplex RNA and protein imaging with genetic perturbations, we aim to identify molecules and networks that regulate gene co-expression and sub-cellular organization within individual cells across large tissue samples.
-These insights are crucial for understanding how the genome keeps cell types diverse and tissues healthy throughout an animal's life.
+Based on this insight, we build multi-omics imaging tools (Gandin et al, 2025) to uncover the mechanisms and tissue-level functions associated with this layer of genome regulation.
+Our research focuses on how high dimensional gene expression patterns are established during development and maintained in adult tissues.
+Combining multiplex RNA and protein imaging with genetic perturbations, we aim to decipher spatial and temporal control of cell-fates in normal and disease tissues.
+These insights are crucial for understanding how the epigenome keeps cell types diverse and tissues healthy throughout an animal's life.

 3D cell-fate map of an E6.5-7.0 mouse embryo based on spatial transcriptome data across a depth of ~310 microns